Yoast/developer/docs/features/blocks/breadcrumbs.md

 ```
 ### Changing the link wrapper {#breadcrumb_link_wrapper}

 The `wpseo_breadcrumb_single_link_wrapper` allows changing the Yoast SEO link wrapper element.
 It is called with a default `span` value.
-The output should be an valid html element.
+The output should be an valid HTML element.
 An example:

 ```php
 add_filter( 'wpseo_breadcrumb_single_link_wrapper', [ $this, 'replace_link_wrapper' ] );